rsnodgrass/hassio-addons/virtual-ip2sl-addon/README.md

 This wraps the [standalone Virtual IP2SL](https://github.com/rsnodgrass/virtual-ip2sl) microservice into an easy-to-install Home Assistant Hass.io Add-on.

+Some improvements to error handling and dealing with conditions like missing serial devices still need to be implemented, but would be good to get feedback from other users.
+Also the multicast discovery beacon does not seem to be propagating beyond the Docker container (but manual IP and port configuration works fine).

 #### Install as a Hass.io Add-on

 1. In the Hass.io "Add-On Store" on your Home Assistant server, add this repository URL: